htd-labs/labs-utility/readme.md

 This repository is a utility to help you access Revature coding labs.

 # Labs
-You can run the Labs utility using the command `java -jar labs.jar`, see below the list of labs for usage guide.
+You can run the Labs utility using the command `java -jar labs.jar`, see below the list of labs for usage guide or use the command 'help'.

-## Week 1 labs
-- java-helloworld
-- java-methods
-- java-parameters
-- java-returntypes
-- java-methodparameters
-- java-combinestrings
-- java-comparisons
-- java-add
-- java-subtract
-- java-ifstatement
-- java-greaterorlesser
-- java-instantiation
-- java-introtooop
-- java-constructors
-- java-guessinggame
-- java-arrays
-- java-lists
-- cc-evenorodd
-- cc-hardcodedlogin
-## Week 2 labs
-- java-whileloop
-- java-forloop
-- java-booleanoperators
-- java-exceptions
-- java-uncheckedexception
-- java-throwcustomexception
-- java-casting
-- java-math
-- java-statickeyword
-- java-bankaccount
-- java-stringmethods
-- java-otherstringmethods
-- java-parentobjectclassmethods
-- java-overriding
-- java-interfaces
-- java-generic
-- cc-setallarrayelementston
-- cc-returnarraycontents
-- cc-fizzbuzz
-## Week 3 labs
-- java-sets
-- java-map
-- java-queue
-- java-stack
-- jav-creatingendpoints
-- jav-statuscodes
-- jav-pathparameters
-- jav-requestbody
-- cc-arraysum
-- cc-average
-- cc-getmax
-- cc-contains
-- cc-doesnotcontain
-- cc-indexof
-- cc-issorted
-- cc-arraysareequal
-- cc-maxminusmin
-- cc-containsduplicates
-## Week 4 labs
-- sql-createtable
-- sql-droptable
-- sql-insert
-- sql-selectall
-- sql-primarykey
-- sql-selectwhere
-- sql-update
-- sql-delete
-- sql-selectwhereandor
-- sql-grocerylist
+## Initial review - java Labs
-- sql-foreignkey
+- java-streams
-- sql-innerjoin
+- java-reflections
-- sql-outerjoin
+- java-parsepathparameter
-- cc-pyramid
+- java-deserialization
-- cc-search2darray
+- java-json
+## Initial review - Spring
-- cc-returnlongeststring
+- spr-fitnessapi
-- cc-removeallcharacter
+- spr-artapi
-## Week 5 labs
+## HTML/CSS/JavaScript
 - js-homepage
 - js-cssinline
 - js-cssselectors